 Florida is a peninsula surrounded on three sides by water – the Atlantic Ocean on the east, the Straits of Florida on the south, and the Gulf of Mexico on the west, with beautiful beaches all around the coast making it truly a paradise.
 Thus it is surrounded by beautiful beaches on three sides for you to enjoy.
 Additionally, there are numerous bodies of water in the interior, including several lakes, canals, bays, and rivers, and some of these canals and rivers connect to the Atlantic Ocean or the Gulf of Mexico at various inlets along the coasts.

 This combination makes it a recreational paradise for Swimming, Boating, Yachting, Fishing, Vacationing, Relaxing, as well as for Sporting events and living here yearround.
 Its climate and beauty is akin to that of Kerala, except that Kerala has mountains while the only mountains you come across in Florida are a couple of ‘waste mountains’ created from waste dumps.
 (Kerala is India’s southwestern coastal state and is considered one of the most exotic places on earth.
-Kerala has Arabian Sea to its east, the Indian Ocean to its south, and mountains called the Western Ghats to its west.)
+Kerala has Arabian Sea to its west, the Indian Ocean to its south, and mountains called the Western Ghats to its east.)
 Then there is the Everglades running along the middle of Southern Florida and ending at the Florida Bay.
 Everglades is a natural wetlands ecosystem which happens to be a very unique ecosystem in the world where numerous species of plants and animals have been coexisting in harmony for thousands of years.

 Florida is indeed one of the most beautiful and exotic places that God created; it is a land of milk and honey.

 Tax Benefits of Living, Working, Doing Business, and Owning Real Estate in Florida